neoforged/Documentation/docs/fluids/index.md

         new BaseFlowingFluid.Properties(MOLTEN_IRON_TYPE, MOLTEN_IRON, FLOWING_MOLTEN_IRON);
 ```

 With this done, your fluid should now be loaded into the game, and recipes will be able to make use of it.
 However, rendering will be broken.
-To fix that, we need to register a renderer in a [client-only][sides] [mod bus][modbus] [event handler][events]:
+To fix that, we need to register a fluid model in a [client-only][sides] [mod bus][modbus] [event handler][events]:

 ```java
 @SubscribeEvent // on the mod event bus only on the physical client